 U.S. Air Force F-15E Strike Eagle

 The F-15E Strike Eagle is a dual-role fighter designed to perform air-to-air and air-to-ground missions.
-An array of avionics and electronics systems gives the F-15E the capability to fight at low altitude, day or night, and in all weather.
-The aircraft uses two crew members, a pilot and a weapon systems officer.
-Previous models of the F-15 are assigned air-to-air roles; the “E” model is a dual-role fighter.
+An array of avionics and electronics systems gives the F-15E the capability to fight at low altitude, day or night and in all weather.
+Previous models of the F-15 are assigned air-to-air roles; the "E" model is a dual-role fighter.
 It has the capability to fight its way to a target over long ranges, destroy enemy ground positions and fight its way out.

 DID YOU KNOW?

 - Its night-time capabilities give the Strike Eagle the unequaled capability to deliver weapons on target in austere environments, including low-altitude and poor weather.

 - The F-15E employs a Weapons System Officer who utilizes 4 screens to navigate, monitor aircraft status, and deploy munitions.

 - At night, the pilot’s heads-up display (HUD) displays a video similar to a daylight view of the world generated by the forward-looking infrared sensor.

 Engine: Two Pratt & Whitney F100-PW-220